Home » Garden » 5 Late Summer Garden Flowers That Bloom Into Fall

 Limelight Hydrangeas

-There are SO many hydrangea varieties out there but right now, I am loving the limelights!
+There are SO many hydrangea varieties out there but I am a huge fan of limelight hydrangeas.

 They make beautiful cut flowers and are super easy to dry.
-And you can keep fresh cut hydrangeas from wilting with these simple tips.
+If you cut them for arrangements, there are a few ways to keep fresh cut hydrangeas from wilting.

 In general, limelight hydrangeas grow well in zones 3-9, they prefer full to partial sun in well-drained soil.

-Limelight hydrangeas grow 6-8′ tall and wide, so give them plenty of room to grow.
+Limelight hydrangeas grow about 6-8′ tall and wide, so give them plenty of room to grow.

-I love to make wreaths from the flowers for my fall decor.
+I love to make simple wreaths from the flowers for my fall decor too.
+I shared how to make a simple hydrangea wreath in this post.

 Close up of limelight hydrangea flower as blooms fade -9 ways to start preparing the garden for winter limelight hydrangea